danbev/learning-nodejs/quic.md

 This section will attempt to walk through the ngtcp2 client/server example and explain what is going on (roughly).
 This will be done by first stepping through the server until the point where it is listening for connections.
-At this point we will turn our attention to the client side as it is the some that initiates the connection to the server.
+At this point we will turn our attention to the client side as it is one that initiates the connection to the server.

 First, we need to create a private key and a cerificate for the server: